Political apathy: Possible solutions

 Electoral reforms reducing wasted vote, reducing barriers to entry for new political parties, increasing proportionality and reducing presidentialism can reduce political apathy.

 Another potential solution to political apathy in the younger generation is lowering the voting age.
 Multiple studies have shown that decreased civic instruction starting in the 1960s has led to decreased young voter turnout.
 In 2014, there was a record-low turnout of adults 18–29 with 20% casting a ballot.
 In 2018, only nine U.S. states required at least one year of government or civic education.
 A 2018 survey by the Woodrow Wilson National Fellowship Foundation found only one third of Americans could pass a general citizenship test, just 13% of young Americans knew when the Constitution of the United States was ratified, and less than 50% of respondents could accurately identify the member countries of the Axis powers of World War II.
 According to the Tuft study, this has led 20% of young adults to avoid voting due to not knowing enough information to cast a ballot.

 Other possible solutions for the alienation of voters from politics are voting advice applications and participatory democracy.
 Belgian historian David van Reybrouck describes in his book Against Elections the current problems in Western democracy as the democratic fatigue syndrome and advocates a deliberative democracy based on sortition.

+Alternatively, some intellectuals such as Jacques Ellul and Jason Brennan have argued that mass political participation may be meaningless or harmful in certain contexts, and as such, political apathy may be sometimes desirable or even the most ethical choice.